bazzyb/MealZen/USERJOURNEY.md

 - I want to be able to sign up ✓
   - I want feedback when signup request is pending ✓
-  - verify email screen needs padding and spacing
-  - should be logged in, but only allow purchasing sub when verified?
 - I want to be able to sign in ✓
   - I want feedback while sign in is pending ✓
 - I want to stay logged in after closing and reopening app ✓